sparksp/phills.me.uk/content/_index.md

 +++
 title = "Phill Sparks"
-description = "Phill is Chief Instructor at The Climbing Station, Loughborough"
+description = "Phill is a Climbing Coach, Instructor and Trainer in Leicester."

 [menu.main]
   name = "About"